belug23/django-epiced/README.rst

 Warning
 -------

-Since Version 0.3.0 the html escaping of in markdown is now a true by default.
+Since Version 0.3.0 the html escaping of in markdown is now at true by default.
 If you want to add HTML tags in your content add 'safe_mode=False' in the field options.
 PLEASE becareful with that do not desable html escaping in public fields.